Picton Golf & Country Club

 2020 Handicap Committee

-Members of the 2020 Handicap Committee are: Debbie Rankin (chair), Judi Edwards, Alice Carlson, and Don Rodney.
-It is the responsibility of the Handicap Committee to ensure the integrity of the handicaps it issues, and to make certain that the members comply with the Handicap System.
+Members of the 2020 Handicap Committee are: Debbie Rankin (chair), Judi Edwards, Alice Carlson, Don Rodney and Rick Armour.
+It is the responsibility of the Handicap Committee to ensure the integrity of the handicaps it issues, and to make certain that the members comply with the Rules of Handicapping.

 If you have any questions or concerns, we would love to hear from you.